John Gyles: Queen Anne's War

 Gyles' knowledge of and fluency in the Indian dialects of Acadia made him invaluable to the governing authorities of New England when war broke out again in 1701.
 During Queen Anne's War, he was with March in the Northeast Coast Campaign (1703).
 He served as an interpreter under many flags of truce, sailed with Major Benjamin Church in 1704, and fought with Colonel John March at the Siege of Port Royal (1707).

-Father Rale's War
+Dummer's War

 Most of his later life was given to military service and liaison with the Indians.
 In 1715 he helped construct Fort George at Brunswick; which was attacked in 1722.
-He remained to command the fort throughout Father Rale's War, until 1725.
+He remained to command the fort throughout Dummer's War, until 1725.
 He finished his military career as commander of the New England garrison on Fort St. George (Thomaston, Maine).

 He married his first wife, Ruth True, in 1703 and his second, Hannah Heath in 1722.